 3. The File

-Each of these files may appear differently, depending on whether the user has enabled file extensions.
+Each file may appear differently, depending on whether the user has enabled file extensions.
 Regardless, either file will result in the attacker gaining full access to one’s tokens.

-Specifically, both files attempt to steal the user’s wallet data directly, as well as that stored in browser extensions.
+Specifically, both files attempt to steal the user’s wallet data directly and store it in browser extensions.
 It even tries to steal one’s Discord session token – an encrypted version of your Discord username and password.

 The latter is especially important for big names, who may run Discord servers with large influence.
 Hackers could abuse these servers to exploit and scam more users.